 Ethical Conduct Administration

-We are committed to building an ethical business culture throughout the Coca-Cola system, particularly focusing on the business we conduct in countries and territories where there may be a higher risk of unethical behaviors.
-For example, in 2014 we conducted anti-bribery risk assessments in Vietnam, Cambodia and Myanmar.
+We are committed to building an ethical business culture across all our global operations and our broader system, particularly focusing on the business we conduct in countries and territories where there may be a higher risk of unethical behaviors.